 Everett is an alumnus of Leadership Cleveland and is listed in Who’s Who in Black Cleveland.

 Prewitt is the author of Snake Walkers.
-The debut novel placed first for fiction in four different literary contests, won the bronze award for general fiction in the ForeWord Magazine Book of the Year competition and was also honored by the Black Caucus of the American Library Association.
+The debut novel was awarded Best Fiction: First Prize by the Los Angeles Black Book Expo 2005, placed first for fiction in the Best Books 2005 contest by USABookNews, placed first for the Fresh Voices Book award by Writer’s Marketing Association, won the Bronze Award for general fiction in the ForeWord Magazine Book of the Year competition, and was also honored by the Black Caucus of the American Library Association.
 His second novel, A Long Way Back, received the Seal of Approval from Literary Classics.
-The novel was awarded the first place prize from the Independent Publisher’s of New England, the Silver Award from Literary Classics, the Bronze Award from Foreword Magazine’s 2016 INDIES Award, the DQ Award from IBPA’s Benjamin Franklin Award, and was a finalist for the Montaigne Medal from Eric Hoffer Awards.
+The novel was awarded the first place prize from the Independent Publishers of New England, the Silver Award from Literary Classics, the Bronze Award from Foreword Magazine’s 2016 INDIES Award, the DQ Award from IBPA’s Benjamin Franklin Award, the Silver Award from the Military Writers Society of America, and was a finalist for the Montaigne Medal from Eric Hoffer Awards.